circuithub/atmosphere/README.md

 You can control how work is distributed in the atmosphere by understanding the routing rules:

 1. ```rainClouds``` register for the job types they want to handle by specifying which types and which functions should be invoked when work is received for that job type.
-2. Atmosphere distributes jobs among all ```rainClouds``` registered for that job in a round-robin fashion (least recently tasked gets the next job).
+2. Atmosphere distributes jobs among all ```rainClouds``` registered for that job in a least-loaded fashion (load being determined by the operating system -- number of processes).
-3. ```rainClouds``` can only process one job *of each job type* at a time.
-If you have I/O intensive tasks this works extremely well.
-If you have compute intensive tasks this does not.
-See the section at the end on compute intensive tasking to learn how to employ atmosphere effectively with CPU-heavy workloads.
+3. ```rainClouds``` can only process one job at a time (exclusive mode).
+Other modes will be available in future versions.
 4. Atmosphere does not distribute jobs to busy ```rainClouds```.
-A cloud is busy if it is currently processing a job of the *same type* as the job trying to be scheduled.
+A cloud is busy if it is currently processing a job (exclusive mode).
 5. If a ```rainCloud``` crashes or is shutdown, any tasks that have not yet completed are re-queued and go the next available cloud following the rules above.
 This happens automatically (no action is necessary on the part of the developer).

 # Installation & Usage

-Atmosphere is tested and supported in node.js v.0.10.8 and above.
+Atmosphere is tested and supported in node.js v.0.10.12 and above.

 ```npm install atmosphere```